JudithHe/csc258-Volcano-scientific-drome-operation/README.md

 5. SpeedController.v-> SW[0] control the rate of screen rolling and the gap’s width for lava drop coming out
 6. ScoreDisplay.v -> track current player’s score, increment every time that the player avoid crashing with a lava or a mountain.
 7. VGAFrequency.v ->change the frequency of the vgaclk to 25MHZ to slow down the frequency of the VGA-display
+8. Top_Level_Game.v -> The overall top level design for integration of all modules.
+9. components.v -> Hex light controller to indicate the life remaining for the player on HEX5.
+Initially it would be 3.

+## Master-slave relationship
+Top_Level_Game
+..* Hex
+..* VGA_Controller
+...* Controller
+....* plane, lava, mountain
+..* check_crash